Dr Gregory Burke MA (Cantab.) MPhil. PhD

 Carrie-Ann Lightley leads our marketing team and is one of the UK’s leading accessible travel bloggers.

-Carrie–Ann is a member of the All-Party Parliamentary Group for Young Disabled People, England's Inclusive Tourism Action Group and Manchester Airport's Accessibility Forum.
-In 2019 and 2020, Carrie-Ann was named as one of the top 100 most influential disabled people in the UK, on the Shaw Trust #DisabilityPowerList100.
+Carrie-Ann is a member of England's Inclusive Tourism Action Group and Manchester Airport's Accessibility Forum.
+In 2019, 2020, and 2021, Carrie-Ann was named as one of the top 100 most influential disabled people in the UK, on the Shaw Trust #DisabilityPowerList100.

 Position: Head of Partnerships

-Rachel leads our team of 7 Partnerships Managers who work with our clients to deliver projects and maximise ROI.
-Rachel oversees 350 + client relationships and personally manages projects for our enterprise clients.
+Dean leads our team of 8 Partnerships Managers who work with our clients to deliver projects and maximise ROI.
+Dean oversees 350 + client relationships and personally manages projects for our enterprise clients.

-Her work to date has seen her deliver our service for M&S, Next, Highways England and some of the largest NHS trusts in the country.
-Her team deliver a 95% + renewal rate and have been recognised in our ISO 9001 audit for their client centric approach.
+His work to date has seen him deliver our service for Tesco, Crown Estates, ODEON and some of the largest NHS trusts in the country.
+His team deliver a 95% + renewal rate and have been recognised by ISO for their client centric approach.

-Rachel and her team lead AccessAble’s user engagement activity, which sees us attend 150 + events a year to listen and act on feedback from 1,000s of disabled people.
+Dean and his team lead AccessAble’s user engagement activity, which sees us attend 150 + events a year to listen and act on feedback from 1,000s of disabled people.